Unity-Technologies/ml-agents/docs/Unity-Inference-Engine.md

 **BroadcastHub** of the Academy.
 Select the **Inference Device** : CPU or GPU you want to use for Inference.

-_Note: For most of the models generated with the ML-Agents toolkit, CPU will be faster than GPU.
-Only use GPU if you have a large number of agents using visual observations._
+**Note:** For most of the models generated with the ML-Agents toolkit, CPU will be faster than GPU.
+You should use the GPU only if you have a large number of agents using visual observations or use the ResNet visual encoder.